rust-lang/rust/src/doc/rust.md

                closure as `once` is unlikely to be supported going forward.
 So they are hidden behind this feature until they are to be removed.

+* `asm` - The `asm!` macro provides a means for inline assembly.
+This is often useful, but the exact syntax for this feature along with its semantics are likely to change, so this macro usage must be opted into.

-* `managed_boxes` - Usage of `@` pointers is gated due to many
+* `managed_boxes` - Usage of `@` is gated due to many
                     planned changes to this feature.
 In the past, this has meant "a GC pointer", but the current implementation uses reference counting and will likely change drastically over time.
 Additionally, the `@` syntax will no longer be used to create GC boxes.

-* `asm` - The `asm!` macro provides a means for inline assembly.
-This is often useful, but the exact syntax for this feature along with its semantics are likely to change, so this macro usage must be opted into.

 * `non_ascii_idents` - The compiler supports the use of non-ascii identifiers, but the implementation is a little rough around the